-- a) Reviewed and approved the Group Internal Audit ("GIA")'s annual audit plan for the financial year 2020 on 9 December 2019 to ensure adequacy of scope, coverage and resources for the identified auditable areas. - b) Reviewed the GIA's refined risk assessment methodology for Audit Plan 2020 which was implemented for assessing the risk levels of the Group's various business and functional units. - c) Reviewed the staffing requirements of GIA including the skill sets and core competencies of the internal auditors to ensure effective discharge of GIA's duties and responsibilities. - d) Reviewed the GIA's audit activities undertaken for the financial year covering the planned audit assignments, ad-hoc audit projects, review of policies, processes and procedures, and IT project participation. - e) Appraised the performance of the Group CIA and reviewed the appraisals of senior staff members of GIA, and approved the performance rewards for the Group CIA in accordance with the distribution matrix approved by the Board.
+a) Reviewed the quarterly unaudited financial b) Discussed with the external auditors the FINANCIAL results and the annual audited financial following matters identified during the statutory REPORTING statements of RHB Bank and the Group as well as audit for the financial year ended 31 December the draft announcements before recommending 2019 as highlighted in their Audit Committee them for the Board's approval.
+The review Report: process encompassed the following: • Significant audit and accounting matters including credit and impairment assessment; • Reviewed changes in accounting policy and • IT related matters; adoption of new or updated accounting • Tax related matters; standards, and its impact to the financial • Other required communications; and statements. • Reviewed the financial statements and sought • Summary of uncorrected misstatements. explanations from the Senior Management including the Group Chief Financial Officer on any significant changes between the current and corresponding quarter / period to assess their reasonableness.
+INTERNAL a) Reviewed and approved the Group Internal Reviewed and deliberated on the minutes of AUDIT Audit ("GIA")'s annual audit plan for the financial all MAC meetings, internal audit reports, audit year 2020 on 9 December 2019 to ensure recommendations and Management's responses adequacy of scope, coverage and resources for to these recommendations as well as the timely the identified auditable areas. mitigation actions taken by Management to improve the system of internal controls and its b) Reviewed the GIA's refined risk assessment processes on the areas highlighted. methodology for Audit Plan 2020 which was implemented for assessing the risk levels of the Reviewed and deliberated on the investigation Group's various business and functional units. reports tabled to the BAC and provided directions, where necessary, to address and c) Reviewed the staffing requirements of GIA improve the internal control weaknesses including the skill sets and core competencies highlighted. of the internal auditors to ensure effective discharge of GIA's duties and responsibilities. h) Reviewed the inspection and examination reports issued by the regulatory authorities d) Reviewed the GIA's audit activities undertaken and the Management's response as well as for the financial year covering the planned audit the remedial actions taken by Management in assignments, ad-hoc audit projects, review respect of the reported findings to ensure that of policies, processes and procedures, and IT all matters highlighted in these reports had project participation. been adequately and promptly addressed by Management. e) Appraised the performance of the Group CIA and reviewed the appraisals of senior staff members of GIA, and approved the performance rewards for the Group CIA in accordance with the distribution matrix approved by the Board.